MA Music Education and Performance

 Learning, teaching, and assessment

 All modules have a substantial portfolio of asynchronous learning materials, including curated and recommended reading.
 Modules also have a variety of forms of student-teacher and student-student interactions, including class discussions, online forums, interactive discussion boards, and through formative assessment portfolios.
 All written submissions can receive draft feedback from staff.
-The Education Placement and Learning Mentor modules will involve observation in new work contexts and the chance to get to know one or more contexts of music education in the UK.
+The Education Placement and Learning Mentor modules will involve observation in new work contexts and the chance to get to know one or more professional music education environments in the UK.
 The course will enable you to pursue a portfolio professional career in music education and performance as a teacher, community musicians, instrumentalist, vocalist and / or composer.

 Assessment methods mirror professional requirements as much as possible.
 The course offers a wide range of assessment tasks, from a video of teaching to case studies and essays.
 There is a blend of written and practical assessment methods (including composition, teaching resources, reflective journals, action research etc.) and a variety of modes of submission, including multi-media submissions (e.g. narrated PowerPoint, Sway file or podcast).
 Most assessments are dependent on professional practice as an educator, adaptable to your specific professional role and are centred on connecting reflective practice with theoretical knowledge.
 You will be supported in gaining the appropriate teaching experience.